swainechen/chenlab-training/recipes/Salmonella.md

 It's always good to keep your data organized.
 For this example, we'll just use our home directory, but you may want to consider using a dedicated location on additionally mounted storage, for example, to store fastq files.

+Downloading this data set requires ~450MB of storage.
 ```
 mkdir -p /home/ubuntu/fastq/SRR12151671
 cd /home/ubuntu/fastq/SRR12151671